rbowsley/lamplighthelp/source/23-5-0_Evals_Direct-_Working_with_Existing_Campaigns.markdown

 ### The Context Menu

 To bring up a context menu:
-- Click on the sqare to the left of a row, or right click on the campaign you are interested in.
+- Click on the square to the left of a row, or right click on the campaign you are interested in.
 This brings up a number of options:

    ![Campaign Context Menu](23.5.0b.png)

 - View full details: shows a summary of the campaign information and settings.

-If you need to find an individual url for an invitee, right-click on the header row of the invitee table in this view.
-From this menu, tick the 'Their url' option and a column will be added to the table showing the individual url for each person.
-This only applies if you have opted to send out individual {{eval}}s rather than using the same url address for all.
+If you need to find an individual URL for an invitee, right-click on the header row of the invitee table in this view.
+From this menu, tick the 'Their URL' option and a column will be added to the table showing the individual URL for each person.
+This only applies if you have opted to send out individual {{eval}}s rather than using the same URL address for all.

    ![Their URL](23.5.0d.png)